Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch1-3-robot-description-control.md

 # Chapter 1.3: Robot Description and Control

-## Summary
-This chapter covers the comprehensive process of describing robots in ROS 2 using URDF (Unified Robot Description Format) and controlling them effectively.
-We'll explore how to create detailed robot descriptions, implement various control strategies, and integrate robot description with control systems for both simulation and real hardware.
-The chapter emphasizes practical approaches to robot modeling and control that are essential for physical AI and humanoid robotics.

 ## Learning Objectives
 By the end of this chapter, you will be able to:
 - Create comprehensive URDF files for complex robots including humanoids